openforis/sepal-doc/docs/source/modules/dwn/sepal_pysmm.rst

     #.
 The task download file can be found in the folder :code:`home/user/ pysmm_downloads/0_raw/assetname/rowname/`
     #.
 The task download file naming convention is: task_datedownloadinitiated_code.txt
     #.
 Use the three dropdown lists to choose the desired task text file by selecting the folder names.
     #.
 There are options to overwrite duplicates already downloaded into SEPAL and remove downloaded images from Google Drive.
-Once the images are removed from Google Drive the task download file will no longer function because those images will not be stored in Google Drive.
+Once the images are removed from Google Drive, the task download file will no longer function because those images will not be stored in Google Drive.

         #.  **Overwrite SEPAL images**: In case you previously have downloaded an image in the same path folder, the module will overwrite the images with the same name.
         #. **Remove Google Drive images**: Mark this option if you want to download the images to your SEPAL account and delete the files from your Google Drive account.